Western Sydney University: Blacktown

 In 2009, Western Sydney University opened The College at the old Blacktown campus of the university after protest about the divesting of property and resources from the site.

 The university's Nirimba campus is built on the site of HMAS Nirimba, a former naval aviation base, and is also known as the Nirimba Education Precinct, located in Nirimba Fields, about a 10-minute drive from Blacktown.
 The nearest railway station is Quakers Hill station in the neighbouring suburb of Quakers Hill.
 The campus has many historical buildings and two crossed air runways that ceased operation 1994.
 The Nirimba campus has student accommodation, air-conditioned lecture theatres and rooms built in the 1990s.
 The campus has views of the now closed Schofields Aerodrome.
 Campus numbers have dwindled since the university reduced the range of courses available.
 The campus is primarily a single-discipline campus, offering business courses which are also taught at other Western Sydney University campuses.
 Nirimba campus is not far from Norwest Business Park.

 Located in the Nirimba Education Precinct in Nirimba Fields, the campus is the home of the Western Sydney University-owned UWSCollege.
 Western Sydney University shares the precinct with TAFE NSW-Western Sydney Institute, Nirimba College, St John Paul II Catholic College and Wyndham College.
-Together the institutions "work through a collaborative partnership focusing on innovation, enterprise and dedication in achieving the best possible outcomes for students."

 In recent times there has been much controversy over the status of this campus, at one point Western Sydney University was depicted in the media as abandoning the campus and the local area it served.
 There was even a council run protest at the closure called Save UWS Nirimba, where politicians and the university were petitioned to save the campus from closure, later it was decided rather than divesting they would set up The College.
 Western Sydney University has recently announced for its Blacktown campus a brand new Medical facility called the Blacktown-Mount Druitt Clinical school which would be based at Blacktown Hospital, making it the second clinical school associated with the School of Medicine; the first school being the Macarthur Clinical School at Campbelltown Hospital which opened in March 2007.
 In 2017 the university announced plans to sell off land held on the Nirimba site, previously set aside for student accommodation.

 The library located in C21 was originally a dual purpose library, though run and staffed by Western Sydney University it was also used as the TAFE library.
+In 2023, TAFE NSW established its own separate library service in a nearby building, serving TAFE students, TAFE alumni and community borrowers.

-Now a 'triple purpose' library is also caters to the students of The College.
-Both WSI TAFE and The College provide funding to Western Sydney University for this privilege, however as with all Western Sydney University libraries, purchasing, collection maintenance and staffing is managed centrally.
+The University library also caters to the students of The College.